National Cyber Security Programme

 We all know that Digital Public Services in the UK have been under constant cyber-attack.
 The UK Government has in place a National Cyber Security Strategy aimed at protecting UK Public Services from cyber-attacks.
 The National Cyber Security Programme (NCSP) is responsible for delivery of that strategy and is working with cross-government partners such as the National Cyber Security Centre (NCSC) to improve cyber resilience across UK Public Services.

-iNetwork and the Ministry of Housing, Communities & Local Government (MHCLG) are working with NCSP to help local service providers to recognise the seriousness of this challenge and help local service providers become more cyber secure.
+iNetwork is working on the NCSP along with Ministry of Housing, Communities & Local Government (MHCLG), Emergency Planning College (EPC), NCSC, and other key partners to help local service providers to recognise the seriousness of this challenge and help local service providers become more cyber secure.

 As part of the first phase of this programme we have had held three Autumn Showcase Seminars in Birmingham, Manchester and Bristol which aimed to;

 - Raise awareness about the NCSP